 - Following safe and sound accepted medical practice

 Teresa Gallagher swears by it.
-The creator of the popular Born to Explore web site and mother of a first-grade boy whom she says may have ADD believes flax oil supplements are partly responsible for his excellent behavior and above-average reading skills, though “we’ll never know it for sure.”
+The mother of a first-grade boy whom she says may have ADHD believes flax oil supplements are partly responsible for his excellent behavior and above-average reading skills, though “we’ll never know it for sure.”

-“I believe the single most important thing you can do for your child’s diet is to add a tablespoon of high quality flax oil once a day,” Gallagher tells readers on her ADD site.
+“I believe the single most important thing you can do for your child’s diet is to add a tablespoon of high quality flax oil once a day,” Gallagher tells readers.

 Gallagher is not alone.
 Barlean’s Flax Oil company spokesman Jerry Gillian says he constantly gets letters and email from customers who use the product to treat ADHD.
 But, says Gillian, “Barlean’s cannot endorse the use of flax oil to treat any medical condition based on restrictions put forth by the U.S. Food and Drug Administration.”

 If flax oil helps, why does the FDA stand in the way ?
 Why is it still such a “secret?”
-Some ADHDers and conspiracy theorists alike suggest that the medical-industrial complex somehow has influenced the FDA’s approval process.
+Some people with ADHD and conspiracy theorists alike suggest that the medical-industrial complex somehow has influenced the FDA’s approval process.
 After all, if flax oil really works, people with ADHD wouldn’t have much need for costly prescription drugs and psychiatrists.